whippetwilson/payments.mtn-api.lib/README.md

-## Welcome to Mtn Momo API Java Plugin
+## Welcome to MTN Momo API Java Library

 This is a java plugin to allow developers using the mtn momo api in Uganda to get ahead to productivity rather than dwell down in the semantics of authentication, authorization and request wrappers.